GulfamAnsari/24HourNews/README.md

 # 24HourNews

 News24Hour is a web based news application.
-It fetches the recent news from diffrent news feeds in the sorter format.
+It fetches the recent news from diffrent news websites using RSS FEED.